 The client version sends all traffic between your system and the campus network through an encrypted tunnel.
 This is useful for accessing on-campus file systems natively and for accessing other applications that permit access only from on-campus systems.
 The client version allows split tunneling which facilitates concurrent access to your local area network, the Internet, and your department's protected resources.

-CU-Boulder's VPN service is available for use with Apple devices.
+If you are using the custom VPN service is available for use with Apple devices.
 For more information visit the Install/Connect with Apple Devices (Junos Pulse Client) tutorial.
 Junos Pulse is not currently available for Andriod.

 No. A VPN does not provide protection from viruses or malware.
 However, OIT offers information and recommendations for several antivirus solutions.